 SAG was founded in 1933.
-Nine of the seventeen founding members were Lambs, including Alan Mowbray, James Gleason, Boris Karloff, Ralph Morgan, Richard W. Tucker, Clay Clement, Morgan Wallace, Arthur Vinton, Alvan Simpson.
-Four Lambs have served SAG presidents; Ralph Morgan (1933, 1938), Eddie Cantor (1933-1935), Leon Ames (1957-1958) and Ken Howard (2009-2012).
-Below is a photo of fifteen of the original twenty-one directors and officers of SAG.
+Ten of the seventeen founding members were Lambs: Alan Mowbray, James Gleason, Boris Karloff, Ralph Morgan, Richard W. Tucker, Clay Clement, Morgan Wallace, Arthur Vinton, lvan Simpson, and Reginald Mason.
+Five Lambs have served SAG presidents; Ralph Morgan (1933, 1938-1940), James Cagney (1942-1944), Eddie Cantor (1933-1935), Leon Ames (1957-1958), and Ken Howard (2009-2012).
+Below is a photo of fifteen of the original twenty-one directors and officers of SAG, ten of them were Lambs.
+Of the first 75 members, thirty-six were lambs.
 The meetings to form SAG were held in The Masquers’ club.
 The relationship continues today, where Shepherd Marc Baron serves on the union board, now called SAG-AFTRA, along with Lamb leslie Shreve; National SAG-AFTRA President Ken Howard was made an Honorary Lifetime Member in 2015.

 AFRA Was formed in 1937 and its first president, Eddie Cantor, was a Lamb.
 Cantor was also the second president of SAG and a founder of the March of Dimes.
 Later, in 1952, the union expanded its coverage to include television after merging with the Television Authority, and the name became AFTRA.
 Five Lambs served as president: Lamb Bud Collyer was AFRA President (1948-1952; and AFTRA President 1957-1959); Alan Bunce (1952-1954); Mel Brandt (1967-1970); and Ken Harvey (1973-1977);